Section 01

 Where the 7(a) Market Got Bigger — and Where It Got Squeezed

-The middle of the 7(a) market grew.
-The under-$50K micro end shrank.
+The middle of the 7(a) market grew and the under-$50K micro end shrank.
 In FY2015 the under-$50K bucket was 28% of 7(a) count (17,447 of 62,854); in FY2025 it was 15.6% (12,120 of 77,805), even as the overall market added nearly 15,000 loans.
-The $50K–$350K mid-band ran the other way — up from 45.4% of count in FY15 to 50.7% in FY25, an absolute gain of nearly 41,000 loans.
+The $50K–$350K mid-band ran the other way, rising from 45.4% of count in FY15 to 50.7% in FY25, an absolute gain of nearly 41,000 loans.
 The $350K–$1M band went from 16.2% share to 21.6%.
 Above $1M crossed 12% share for the first time.
-Median loan size is up 43% nominally (FY15 $117K → FY25 $167,900) against roughly 30% cumulative inflation, so the real median is rising too, though not by as much as the headline suggests.
+Median loan size is up 43% nominally (FY15 $117K to FY25 $167,900) against roughly 30% cumulative inflation, so the real median is rising, though not by as much as the headline number suggests.

 (7(a), FY15-FY25, n=647,867, loan-count share by gross_amount band; nominal, not inflation-adjusted)Chart D